awooghj/Dcard-Assignment/README.md

 ```bash
 npm install
 ```
- to install all the required libraries in terminal
+in terminal to install all required libraries used in package.json

 3. After the instalation, call
 ```bash